tesults/cypress-documentation/content/guides/guides/launching-browsers.md

 - [Firefox Nightly](https://www.mozilla.org/firefox/nightly/)

 Cypress automatically detects available browsers on your OS.
-You can switch the browser in the Cypress test-runner by using the drop down near the top right
+You can switch the browser in the Cypress test runner by using the drop down near the top right
 corner:

 <DocsImage src="/img/guides/launching-browsers/v10/browser-list-dropdown.png" alt="Select a different browser"></DocsImage>